Guardians vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Chris Bassitt (12-6) for his 27th start of the season.
+- Hyun-Jin Ryu (2-1) will take the mound for the Blue Jays, his fifth start of the season.

-- He has started 26 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.

-- Bassitt will look to finish five or more innings for the eighth start in a row.
+- Ryu will look to finish five or more innings for the third start in a row.

-- He has finished seven appearances without allowing an earned run in 26 chances this season.
+- He has kept opponents from scoring an earned run in three straight appearances.

 |Opponent